Personalized Interpretable Classification: Introduction

-\IEEEPARstart{I}{n} many real applications such as medical diagnosis and biological data analysis, interpretable machine learning models are preferred since one also likes to understand why and how the decision is made \cite{110.1145/2939672.2939874,2wang2017bayesian}.
+In many real applications such as medical diagnosis and biological data analysis, interpretable machine learning models are preferred since one also likes to understand why and how the decision is made \cite{110.1145/2939672.2939874,2wang2017bayesian}.
 Hence, in addition to accuracy, interpretability has become one of the well-recognized goals to be achieved when developing new machine learning models and algorithms \cite{3NEURIPS2018_743394be,4NEURIPS2021_eaa32c96}.
-For classification tasks, rule-based prediction approaches are arguably the most explainable models since they can provide illustrations on the decision process based on simple logical rules \cite{5yu2021learning,6zhang2020diverse}.
+In general, a model is considered to be interpretable when it has a transparent decision process that can be understood directly by its structure and parameters, such as rules or decision trees.
+For classification tasks, rule-based prediction approaches are arguably the most interpretable models since they can provide illustrations on the decision process based on simple logical rules \cite{5yu2021learning,6zhang2020diverse}.

 To construct interpretable rule-based classification models, numerous research efforts have been conducted during the past decades.
 On one hand, existing solutions include classical sequential covering algorithms such as CN2 \cite{7clark1989cn2} and RIPPER \cite{8cohen1995fast} and classifiers based on association rules \cite{9liu1998integrating}.
-On the other hand, we also observe a recent upsurge of interest on developing new rule-based explainable classification models (e.g. \cite{110.1145/2939672.2939874,2wang2017bayesian,3NEURIPS2018_743394be,4NEURIPS2021_eaa32c96,5yu2021learning,6zhang2020diverse}).
+On the other hand, we also observe a recent upsurge of interest on developing new rule-based interpretable classification models.
+The interpretability of rule-based models primarily depends on rule length and the size of the rule set \cite{10ribeiro2016should}.
+Generally, shorter rules and smaller rule sets lead to better interpretability.